 Artificial Intelligence has grown to have a significant impact on the world.
 With large amounts of data being generated by different applications and sources, machine learning systems can learn from the test data and perform intelligent tasks.

-Artificial Intelligence is the field of computer science that deals with imparting the decisive ability and thinking the ability to machines.
+Artificial Intelligence is the field of computer science that deals with imparting decisive ability and thinking ability to machines.
 Artificial Intelligence is thus a blend of computer science, data analytics, and pure mathematics.

 Types of Artificial Intelligence Algorithms

 Artificial intelligence algorithms can be broadly classified as :

 Classification algorithms are part of supervised learning.
 These algorithms are used to divide the subjected variable into different classes and then predict the class for a given input.
 For example, classification algorithms can be used to classify emails as spam or not.
 In the classification algorithms artificial intelligence classifies a new category of observations based on the existing data which we can call as training data as well.
 The program learns from the dataset that is already given.
 Let’s discuss some of the commonly used classification algorithms.